-Depending on where you are staying in Texas, the rules are different than concern allowing you to attend hearings while in prison.
+Depending on where you are staying in Texas, the rules are different than allowing you to attend hearings while in prison.
 A warrant can be issued in some counties that allow you to leave prison and attend these courtroom hearings in person.
 It is up to you to request that such a warrant be issued.
-Notify your attorney as soon as you are able so that he or she may notify the court.
+Notify your attorney as soon as you can notify the court.

 In some instances, you may attend a hearing by telephone or other electronic means.
-You may have to file a motion and have it approved by the judge in order to do so, so be sure to mention this request to your attorney so that he or she may proceed to request an alternative means of attending the hearing on your behalf.
+You may have to file a motion and have it approved by the judge to do so, so be sure to mention this request to your attorney so that they may proceed to request an alternative means of attending the hearing on your behalf.

 What if you do not speak English well

-Not being able to fluently speak English will be a problem that you have to deal with head on if you want to successfully manage your CPS case.
-Each time you go to court you need to make sure that your attorney has requested an interpreter so that anything said in court can be translated to your native tongue.
+Not speaking English fluently will be a problem that you have to deal with head-on to manage your CPS case successfully.
+Each time you go to court, you need to ensure that your attorney has requested an interpreter so that anything is said in court to your native tongue.

-This is a critical step in the process and cannot move forward until an interpreter is made available to you.
+This is a critical step in the process and cannot move forward until an interpreter is available.

-The attorneys and staff of the Law Office of Bryan Fagan, PLLC would like to thank you for your time and attention in reading today’s blog post.
-We hope that what you have read is informative and helpful to you as you learn how to manage a CPS case in a successful manner.
-You may not have all the answers right now, but with our office’s help you can learn and apply your knowledge to your child’s CPS Case.
+The Law Office of Bryan Fagan, PLLC, the attorneys, and staff would like to thank you for your time and attention in reading today's blog post.
+We hope that what you have read is informative and helpful as you learn how to manage a CPS case successfully.
+You may not have all the answers right now, but with our office's help, you can learn and apply your knowledge to your child's CPS Case.